Gleyber Torres Player Props: Yankees vs. Guardians

 Gleyber Torres At The Plate

-- He ranks 22nd in batting average, sixth in on base percentage, and 26th in slugging among qualified hitters in MLB action.

-- This year, Torres has tallied at least one hit in seven of nine games (77.8%), and had multiple hits twice.

-- In nine games played this year, he has homered in two of them.
+- In 10 games played this year, he has gone deep in two of them.

-- Torres has driven in a run in three games this year (33.3%), including three games with more than one RBI (33.3%).
+- Torres has picked up an RBI in three games this year (30.0%), with more than one RBI in three of those games (30.0%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.